JTWWilson/resources/Spanish/Present Subjunctive.md

 </br>
 >I don't think that it is very difficult

->Cuando vayas a Barcelond debes comer tapas
+>Cuando vayas a Barcelona debes comer tapas
 </br>
 >When you go to Barcelona you must eat tapas